MAGAZINE

 4 - When the celery is cooked, take it out of the oven and let it cool enough to be ready for further preparation.

-5 - Cut off the peel generously.
+5 - Peel generously.

 PICKLED ONIONS